×

 What do people appreciate most about the culture in Thailand?

 "Thais are very laid-back with a very strong focus on family.
-They also have an extraordinary work ethic which is probably do to the harsh standard of living," explained one expat living in Chiang Mai, Thailand.
+They also have an extraordinary work ethic which is probably do to the harsh standard of living," said one person in Chiang Mai.

 View More Answers